 In this guide, we’ll look at several strategies you can use as a brand manager or customer success consultant to help your clients improve customer satisfaction and increase retention using Net Promoter Score.

 Use NPS to establish a baseline customer satisfaction score

 As a customer success consultant, your goal is to help your clients build stronger relationships with their customers.

-After you take on a new client and establish objectives, try sending out a Net Promoter Score survey using Retently NPS.
+After you take on a new client and establish objectives, try sending out a Net Promoter Score survey using Retently CX.
 Since you haven’t yet implemented anything, the data you receive can serve as a baseline score that you can use to measure changes over time.